 Thankfully, with the wealth of resources and plug-ins out there such integration may be easier than you think, regardless of your niche or industry.

 There is no one-size-fits all approach to integrating social media into your website: however, a combination of the following strategies are surefire ways for any eCommerce brand to really start leveraging the power of the social sphere rather than sleeping on it.

 Homepage social feeds, especially Instagram feeds, represent an incredibly powerful means of bringing your product to life on-site.
 Such feeds can help your site feel more human and less like a sales pitch.

 If you decide to integrate a social feed into your website, keep in mind that you need to ensure that your feed only contains high-quality images worthy of your homepage versus unrelated selfies or advertisements.
 You may consider dedicating a separate account for your on-site feed: otherwise, just curate your images carefully.

 Perhaps even more powerful than your own photo feed are the photos of customers using your products.
-After all, user-generated content represents an autopilot form of marketing that ultimately builds a sense of loyalty and authenticity among your followers.
+What is User Generated Content?
+Well, User Generated Content (also known as UGC) represents an autopilot form of marketing that ultimately builds a sense of loyalty and authenticity among your followers.